jy-kong/HIV-Status-Detection/README.md

 🩸 This is a web application deployed using Shiny. 🩸

  Due to the limitation of shinyapps.io for Free Plan users, the bundle size that can be uploaded is limited to 1 GB only.
- Since this project involves a huge amount of datasets, deployment using
+ Since this project involves a huge amount of datasets, deployment into a website link is not feasible!

-The main purpose of this example is to illustrate how to run Shiny apps from a remote source.
+The main purpose of this guideline is to illustrate how to run Shiny apps from a remote source.
-There are many ways to download and run it:🔎
+There are 2 ways to access the website applcation / data product in the local machine: 🔎

 Method 1: 📖
 1) Register an account on R Studio Cloud.